sukovanej/effect-log/readme.md

 ## [JSON logger](examples/json-logger.ts)

-Use `Log.json()` to get the pretty logger or `Log.useJsonLogger()` to get a layer with the logger.
-Optionally, both combinators accepts a string argument specifying a name of the message field.
+Use `Log.json()` to get the pretty logger.
+Optionally, the function accepts a string argument specifying a name of the message field.

 ```typescript